NguyenHongThaiii/cafe-springboot/README.md

 - add filter product saved by user (done)
 - add filter by time closed/open (done)
 - fix image in menu (done)
-- add statistic
 - add logging (done)
 - fix error logger error details when get body json (done)
-- refactor all code (doing)
 - add filter by createdAt and updatedAt all get all entities (done)
-- need to refactor code \id to \ when update or delete (WARNING-doing)
-- need to finish all services impl of all services (For Admin)
-- fix catch by user to by token